SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-As of my knowledge cutoff date in March 2023, specific events scheduled for June 5, 2023, in the USA may not be widely publicized yet, and recurring events might not have been announced.
-However, June 5 is annually recognized as World Environment Day, which could feature related events across the country.
-Additionally, some annual events that sometimes occur around this date include:

-- LGBTQ+ Pride Month Celebrations: June is Pride Month in the USA, and various events such as
+- World Environment Day: Although not exclusively an event in the USA, World Environment Day is celebrated globally on June 5th.
+In the United States, various events such as tree plantings, educational programs, and community clean-ups may be organized in recognition of this day which is aimed at raising awareness about environmental issues.

+- National Gingerbread Day: This is a fun food holiday celebrated in the United States on June 5th, where people enjoy gingerbread in its various forms.

+- National Cancer
 ### Positive Qoute
 ------
-"Embrace each day with a heart full of gratitude and a smile that shines like the sun! 😊🌟✨ Be the joy you wish to see in the world. 🌍💖"
+"Embrace each day with a heart full of gratitude, a mind full of positivity, and a soul full for joy! 😊🌟✨"